nulzo/ngx-cachr/tutorials/service-architecture.md

     return cachedResource(() => ({
       key: ['product', id()],
       loader: () => this.api.get<Product>(`/products/${id()}`),
-      strategy: 'cache-first' // Don't re-fetch if we have it in memory/storage }));
+      strategy: 'cache-first' // don't re-fetch if we have it in memory/storage }));
   }
 }